SamSherrill/games-comparison/README.md

 - Speaking of eager load, would it be realistic to over-eager load a user's games list?
 We could first make sure that their profile & games list are public.
 We could display a warning if their profile is not public.
 Then we could pull the game's list & hold it in the background somehow, until the user hits Compare Games

 - Show the number of games shared (suggestion from pita82 Sam's brothe-in-law)
-- Repeated games happened for the first time I've ever seen: [./games-repeated.jpg]
+- Repeated games happened for the first time I've ever seen: [./games-repeated.jpg] -- Possible solution: build some logic that determines if names or gameBanner's match.
+If they do, display only one of those games.
+This does NOT remove the duplicates (if they are indeed duplicates, and not slightly different versions or editions of the same game) in our database.

 #### Refactoring Advice from Brian Freeman: